Conditions

 First aid:

-• If you pet has been prescribed diazepam for seizures it may be administered rectally.
+• If your pet has been prescribed diazepam for seizures, it may be administered rectally.

 • Move objects and people away from the pet to prevent injuries